 Myth #2 They Won’t Be Able to Play Sports & Other Extras

 This one is very easy to disprove.
 There are countless community programs to choose from.
 From the local parks department to the YMCA and even some churches provide many different types of sports.
 Many states also allow homeschooled kids to participate in their local public school sports teams.
+My children both attend Tennis Lessons in Dallas and thoroughly enjoy them!
 As far as arts & music, my ten year old takes private piano lessons, my daughter has sung in a church children’s choir & Christmas musical, and they both take art classes.
 There are also opportunities locally to take drama classes, do dance lessons, physical education class, and participate in plays.
 There are even homeschool only groups that create choirs and other activities for homeschooled children to participate in together.

 Myth #3 Your Children Will Lack Confidence From Lack of Competition